 These domains are aimed to assist all students in achieving a positive, healthy outlook towards themselves and others.
 The program is infused throughout the entire school curriculum and is comprehensive in scope, preventative in design, and developmental in nature.
 Ultimately, students will acquire the attitudes, knowledge and interpersonal skills that contribute to effective learning in school and across their lifespan.

 Instruction: our school counselor will facilitate, co-lead, or assist in the delivery of guidance curriculum activities.
-These activities may be conducted in the classroom, in the guidance center, or in other school facilities.
-She will assist teachers in the delivery of classroom units that lead to acquisition of competencies in the areas of affective, social, academic, and employability skills for each student in developmentally appropriate ways.
+These activities may be conducted in the classroom, guidance center, or other school facilities.
+She will assist teachers in the delivery of classroom units that lead to the acquisition of competencies in the areas of affective, social, academic, and employability skills for each student in developmentally appropriate ways.

 “Confidentiality” is a term used in school counseling to describe the student’s right to privacy.
 A student has the right to expect that what he/she discusses with the counselor (or any faculty or staff member) will remain confidential.
 Please be aware that the counselor reserves the right to consult with other professionals when necessary but will maintain confidentiality unless the student authorizes the disclosure.
 If the counselor judges that a situation involves “clear and present danger” to the student or other students, confidentiality may be broken.
 Students at EES should always be treated with the utmost respect and caring by the counselor, faculty, and staff members.

 System support: includes indirect guidance management activities that maintain and enhance the total counseling and guidance program.
-Responsibilities in this area include staff relations, positive behavior supports, community relations, task forces, professional development, support teams, state sponsored testing, test interpretation, data analysis, and curriculum development.
-This component provides appropriate support to academic programs
+Responsibilities in this area include staff relations, positive behavior supports, community relations, task forces, professional development, support teams, state-sponsored testing, test interpretation, data analysis, and curriculum development.
+This component provides appropriate support for academic programs